Tragus Piercing

 How long does it take for a tragus piercing to heal?

-A tragus piercing takes approximately 3 to 8 months to fully heal.
-Proper care of the piercing is essential to prevent infection.
-In the summer, healing can be delayed due to heat and contact with water, so we advise against getting a piercing in the summer.
-Under no circumstances should the tragus piercing be changed during the healing phase.
+In summer, healing can be delayed due to heat and contact with water, so we advise against getting a piercing in summer.
+The tragus piercing should not be changed during the healing phase.
+In addition, irritation should be avoided so that the healing process is as quick as possible.